mesutbeyaztas/Csv-Reader/README.md

 ### Communication between layers

-UI calls method from ViewModel.
+1. UI calls method from ViewModel.
-ViewModel executes Repository methods.
+2. ViewModel executes Repository methods.
-Each Repository returns data from a Data Source (Local for now).
+3. Each Repository returns data from a Data Source (CsvCore).
-Information flows back to the UI where we display the list of posts.
+4. Information flows back to the UI where we display the list of posts.